adessoTurkey/ios-boilerplate/README.md

 | **Utility**/ | Extensions, final classes etc. will be putt here  |
 | **Resources**/ | Images, icons, assets, fonts, Mocks, `Localizable.strings`...

 ## Workspace Preparing

-- change your working directory to `scripts/installation` then copy `rename-project.swift file to root directory`  from the terminal `$./rename-project.swift "$OLD_PROJECT_NAME" "$NEW_PROJECT_NAME"` - this will change project name.
+- change your working directory to `scripts/installation` then from the terminal `$./rename-project.swift "$OLD_PROJECT_NAME" "$NEW_PROJECT_NAME"` - this will change project name.
-- change your working directory to  `scripts/installation` `$sh install-githooks.sh` - this will install git-hooks into your project.
+- change your working directory to  `scripts/installation` then from the terminal `$sh install-githooks.sh` - this will install git-hooks into your project.
 - `pod install` - this command will regenerate workspace with Xcode.
 	- [pod](https://cocoapods.org/) command & project's dependences.
 - `open *.xcw*` - this command will open generated workspace with Xcode.